You are here: Home » Health & Beauty » Tips for styling naturally curly hair

 However you wash your hair:

 • Wash it gently.
 No vigorous scrubbing with fingertips.
-Rub it gently into the hair and scalp, like a massage.
+Rub shampoo gently into the hair and scalp, like a massage.

 • Condition it just as carefully so every hair gets the full benefit of the conditioner.

 • Towel it gently.
 No rubbing: just squeeze chunks of it gently in a towel.
-A microfiber towel or t-shirt is best.
+A microfiber towel or old t-shirt is best.
+Microfiber turbans are my preference.

-• Many curlies should comb only with a wide tooth comb orĀ their fingers, and never brush.
+• Many curlies should comb only with a wide tooth comb or their fingers, and never brush.
 Kinky curls generally shouldn’t be combed at all.
-I actually find my hair responds well to being combed by a wide-tooth comb followed by a fine-tooth comb in the shower while conditioner’s on it, and other fine curlies have reported good results from that method.
+On the other hand, I find my finer curly hair responds well to being combed by a wide-tooth comb followed by a fine-tooth comb in the shower while conditioner’s on it, and other fine curlies have reported good results from that method.

 • Air dry it or use a diffuser.
 Once you’ve done any scrunching or styling you do to it wet, leave it alone to dry so you’re not separating strands and creating unnecessary frizz.